oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 1. The CWT MAY contain other claims.

 2. The CWT MUST be secured using a cryptographic signature or MAC algorithm.
-Relying Parties MUST reject JWTs with an invalid signature.
+Relying Parties MUST reject CWTs with an invalid signature.

 3. Relying parties MUST reject CWTs that are not valid in all other respects per "CBOR Web Token (CWT)" {{RFC8392}}.